 Chiangdao valley, the city and it’s mountain

-About 70 kilometers north of Chiang Mai on Route H107, which leads to the town of Fang, lies the town of Chiang Dao, and the famous mountain of Doi Luang Chiang Dao, which at 2240 meters, is Thailand’s The town itself is of little interest, and there are no architectural sites here—this is
+A mere 70 kilometers north of Chiang Mai on Highway 107, which leads to the town of Fang, lies the town of Chiang Dao, and the famous mountain of Doi Luang Chiang Dao, which at 2240 meters, is Thailand’s The town itself is of little interest, and there are no architectural sites here—this is